gogins/csound-cxx-opcodes/README.md

 ```
 extern "C" int(*)(CSOUND *csound);
 ```
-Once the `cxx_compile` opcode has compiled, linked, and loaded the module, Csound immediately calls the entry point function in that module.
+Once the `cxx_compile` opcode has preloaded any dependent libraries, and then compiled, linked, and loaded the module, Csound immediately calls the entry point function in that module.

 The entry point function may call any Csound API functions that are members of the `CSOUND` struct, define classes and structs, call any public symbol in any